-Commanders are responsible for developing and assigning mission essential tasks which drive training.
-These are tied to the mission statements of the unit as well as the tasks assigned to the unit by its associated operations plans and contingency plans.
+Commanders are responsible for developing and assigning the mission essential tasks that drive training.
+These are tied to the unit mission statements as well as tasks assigned to the unit in its associated operations and contingency plans.
 The commander's mission essential task list (METL) will encompass all the missions that unit is responsible to be ready to accomplish.
-Since the Marine Corps' approach to training focuses on wartime tasks, the METL will be comprised of tasks the unit will be expected to conduct in combat.
+Since the Marine Corps' approach to training focuses on wartime tasks, the METL will be composed of tasks the unit will be expected to conduct in combat.
 Supporting tasks, such as administrative or logistical tasks, are important, but they must ultimately serve the higher-order wartime task.